irfanifai/irfanifai/README.md

 - 👋 Hi, I’m @irfanifai
 - 👀 I’m interested in Fullstack Developer
-- 🌱 I’m currently learning Laravael, Flutter, React Native
+- 🌱 I’m currently learning Laravael, Vue.js, React and React Native
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me irfanrifai.com